Tyra Banks Blasts Claims She Banned 'Real Housewives' From 'DWTS'

 “Dancing With the Stars” host Tyra Banks is shooting down reports claiming that she banned stars of Bravo’s “Real Housewives” franchise from appearing on ABC’s reality competition show.

-“This is 100 percent untrue,” said Banks via a statement released from her publicist.
+“This is 100% untrue,” said a statement released from Banks’ publicist.
 “She’s a huge fan of the ‘Housewives’ and everyone knows Tyra is a businesswoman first.
 As a businesswoman, why would she say anything against the ‘Housewives’?
 She has nothing to do with casting.”

 “She loves Andy [Cohen],” Banks’ publicist added.
 “She’s been on ‘Watch What Happens Live’ several times.
 She’s a huge fan of the Clubhouse.”

+Also Read: 'DWTS' Host Tyra Banks Awkwardly Puts Wrong Couple in Bottom 2: 'There's Been an Error' (Video)

-The story also alleged that Banks, “made it clear that she didn’t want any more ‘Housewives’ in her ballroom.”
+The story also said that Banks, “made it clear that she didn’t want any more ‘Housewives’ in her ballroom.”

-The report prompted former “Real Housewives of New York” Bethenny Frankel to fire back at Tyra Banks.
+The report prompted former “Real Housewives of New York” Bethenny Frankel to fire back at Banks.

 In a since-deleted Tweet, Frankel wrote: “Good to know @tyrabanks has clumped me in her no more housewives mandate on @DancingABC.
 Also good to know-their casting director Deena, who I has asked me to be on that show multiple x in the last decade.
 I’m also no longer a housewife, but nobody is bigger than the game Tyra.”

+Also Read: 'Dancing With the Stars': Tyra Banks Says She Isn't Changing Show - Just Bringing Some 'Spice'

-However, Frankel quickly back tracked, attributing her change of heart to the good relationship she has with “Dancing With the Stars” casting director.
+However, Frankel quickly backtracked, attributing her change of heart to the good relationship she has with a “Dancing With the Stars” casting director.

 “I deleted that last post Bc I really like & have a great relationship with Deena Katz from #DWTS.
-If @tyrabanks wants to come on my podcast, she is welcome anytime as she has built a successful brand on her own in her own way. #justbwithbethenny.”
+If @tyrabanks wants to come on my podcast, she is welcome anytime as she has built a successful brand on her own in her own way. #justbwithbethenny,” she wrote.